nicknow/Setup-DataverseLabEnvironment/README.md

-# SetupAIAD
+# Configure-DataverseLabEnvironment
 Please review the document [Creating Office 365 PowerApps Trial Environments.docx](/Creating%20Office%20365%20PowerApps%20Trial%20Environments.docx) if you require a Power Apps environment.

+>__** ⚠ WARNING ⚠ **__ This script is intended for lab-like environments only.
+It will delete existing users, groups, Power Apps Environments/Dataverse Databases without warning.

 PowerShell scripts that will automate setting up one or more CDS users and Power Apps environments.
 The script will:
-* Create one or more user accounts with randomly generated names
+* Create one or more user accounts with UserXX usernames
+* Assign licenses to the user accounts
 * Create a new Power Apps environment for each new user
 * Create a new CDS data base for each environment
+* Optionally install the Sample Apps package
-* Grant the new user rights to create apps within the new environment
+* Optionally create a security group for each environment and add the environment's user to the group

-The script will check for the correct licenses for the assigned user before proceeding.
-A Power Apps P2 license is required.

 Before running this script, you will need to login to the [https://make.powerapps.com](https://make.powerapps.com) site at least once.

+When setting up the database it does polling (based on the MaxRetryCount and SleepTime parameters) so that we don't flood the service with 20 requests in a matter of seconds.
+If the MaxRetryCount is hit before provisioning is completed it will report as an error but if it showed LinkedDatabaseProvisioning as status there is unlikely to be an issue.
+You will just need to wait for it to complete provisioning before a user can access it.
+This can be seen in the [Power Platform Administration Center](https://admin.powerplatform.microsoft.com/) or by running [`Get-AdminPowerAppEnvironment`](https://docs.microsoft.com/en-us/powershell/module/microsoft.powerapps.administration.powershell/get-adminpowerappenvironment).

-This script is based on those provided with the Microsoft [App In A Day](https://aka.ms/AIADEvent) trainer package.
-Adjustments have been made for parameterizing your credentials and capturing error conditions.
+This script was  forked from [Jim Novak's script](https://github.com/jamesnovak/SetupAIAD) which is based on those provided with the Microsoft [App In A Day](https://aka.ms/AIADEvent) trainer package.

 ## PARAMETERS